Production of bright entangled photons from moving optical boundaries

-Recently, a series of papers \cite{Time Refraction}\cite{Mendoncabook} have introduced the concept of Time Refraction (TR), which describes how the classical and quantum properties of light are altered by the sudden change of the optical properties of a medium.
+\emph{Optical moving boundaries}.
+Recently, a series of papers \cite{Time Refraction,Mendoncabook,Review} introduced the concept of Time Refraction (TR) to describe how the classical and quantum properties of light are altered by the sudden change of the optical properties of a medium.
 TR results from the symmetry between space and time, extending the usual concept of refraction into the time domain.
-Like the Unruh effect \cite{Unruh}, the Hawking mechanism \cite{Hawking} and the dynamical Casimir effect \cite{Schultzhold}, the quantum theory of TR predicts the excitation of virtual particle from the turmoil of Zero-Point Fluctuations (ZPF) and the emission of pairs of real photons, each emitted in a different direction.
+Like the Unruh effect \cite{Unruh}, the Hawking mechanism \cite{Hawking} and the dynamical Casimir effect \cite{Schultzhold}, the quantum theory of TR predicts the excitation of virtual particle from the turmoil of Zero-Point Fluctuations (ZPF) and the emission of pairs of real counter-propagating photons, which (as we will show) are higly entangled.
 The number of pairs emitted is proportional to the variation of the refractive index of light associated with the optical perturbation.
-For any realistic experimental parameters, the mean photon number produced in the optical domain from the vacuum state is smaller than $1$ and therefore a better approach was needed to achieve a measurable effect.
-In a recent work \cite{Guerreiro2005}, a different process of excitation of ZPF was proposed using a non-accelerated optical boundary moving with $\textit{apparent}$ superluminal velocity across an optical medium.
+For any realistic experimental parameters, the mean photon number produced in the optical domain from the vacuum state is smaller than $1$.
+To overcome this limitation, a different process of excitation of ZPF was proposed in a recent work \cite{Guerreiro2005}, using a non-accelerated optical boundary moving with $\textit{apparent}$ superluminal velocity across an optical medium.
 Like TR, this effect also leads to the emission of photons pairs, but now the moving optical boundary works as a relativistic partial mirror, producing a considerable Doppler shift, altering radically the intensity of the interaction between light and matter, yielding a potentially measurable number of photons by choosing adequately the velocity of the optical boundary.
-The pairs of photons predicted in \cite{Time Refraction} and \cite{Guerreiro2005} are highly correlated: a photon cannot be emitted without the emission of its counter part.
-This paper addresses the emission of radiation produced by a non-accelerated sharp optical perturbation, moving with $\textit{apparent}$ superluminal velocity, extending the results in \cite{Guerreiro2005} from a one dimensional to a three dimensional geometry and analyzing the entanglement of the photon pairs emitted.